balajibalasubramaniam/mutationdocker/README.md

 Three different MATLAB Simulink control system project files are present in the folloing folders (you have to make sure all the depedencies are properly configured in the `config.txt` file and available in your system):<br />
 b747cl_grt_rtw<br />
 ccpi16a_grt_rtw<br />
-rct_helico_grt_rtw<br />
+rct_helico_grt_rtw

 Sample mutants generated from these models are present in the following folders:<br />
 mutants_b747cl<br />
 mutants_ccpi16a<br />
-mutants_rct_helico<br />
+mutants_rct_helico

 The actual code of the mutation tool is present `../mutationdocker/code/mutator` folder, and the output mutants after executing the tool will be present `../mutationdocker/code/mutator/mutants` folder.
 For every run, you have to delete all the files present inside the `mutator/mutants` folder, do not delete the folder, delete only the contents of the folder.

-Post processing analysis are written using MATLAB scripts, the files for them are present in 'mutator/matlab_scripts'.
+Post processing analysis are written using MATLAB scripts, the files are present in the following folder:<br/>
+`mutationdocker/code/mutator/matlab_scripts/`<br/>
+Please visit the following link for master thesis and know more about the results: https://digitalcommons.unl.edu/computerscidiss/165/

 To run the tool:
 1) cd into `../mutationdocker/code/mutator` folder